crised/server_android/applications/README.md

 ## Introduction

-Currently the two project severs for remote access.
+Currently two projects are ready for remote access service via REST API.

-* **acme** - ACME SOAP based service emulator.
+* **acme** - ACME JAXWS SOAP based service emulator.
 * **rest-server** - retrieve the data from ACME, provides REST APIs for remote application.

-*Some problem is encountered, the whole workflow does not work now*.
+*The workflow* works now.

+1. acme will generate the test data by Databump.
+2. rest-server can get the latest data via JAXWS SOAP based web service 5 minutes and add them in Infinispan cache.
+3. the data in infinispan cache is can be accessed by REST [http://localhost:8080/rest-server/rest/members/](http://localhost:8080/rest-server/rest/members/).
+4. member data can be update via REST API, the change should be sync to acme by JAXWS SOAP web service.

 ## ACME